 Mindfulness takes practice – it’s something that we should incorporate daily.

 Developing resilience requires a tenacity to work on yourself which I know that you dear reader have been active in.
 Never give up on that.
 Staying fit, eating well, exercising: they are all important, but training the mind is vital – so catch your thoughts.

 Best to you

-Coming soon: Resilience gives you a strong base from which tenderness and vulnerability can flower without fear of being used.
-That’s a topic for my next article.
+GO HERE for the follow up to this article.
+Resilience gives you a strong base from which tenderness and vulnerability can flower without fear of being used.

 Explore James Wild products at Quiet Earth